Frank Lovece: Comic books

-Lovece edited the graphic novel Stan Lee's God Woke, which was written by Stan Lee and Fabian Nicieza.
-It won the 2017 Independent Publisher Book Awards' Outstanding Books of the Year Independent Voice Award.

 Later career

 He has written articles for Habitat, Entertainment Weekly, Newsday, Yahoo!/MSN.

+Beyond print journalism, Lovece has written for online and broadcast media.
+He served as a web editor for Gist TV/Yahoo!, Sound & Vision and the Sci Fi Channel.

 In 2005, Lovece and photographer Matthew Jordan Smith collaborated on the book Lost and Found, a photojournalistic record of families of abducted children and the work of The National Center for Missing & Exploited Children.

-Lovece has been a movie critic for Film Journal International, the TV Guide website, and the northern New Jersey newspaper The Record.
+He has also appeared on media and pop-culture panels at conventions and at the Museum of the Moving Image in New York City.